|Antitrust and Trade Regulation

 Mr. Barlow represents clients in investigations by federal and state antitrust regulatory agencies.
 He also advises clients on issues related to mergers, and premerger notifications both inside and outside the United States.
-Mr. Barlow also advises clients in complex white collar criminal cases relating to antitrust conspiracies.
-Mr. Barlow has experience in internal investigations and advising on compliance programs.
+Mr. Barlow has experience in complex white collar criminal cases relating to antitrust conspiracies, in internal investigations and in preparing and implementing compliance programs.

 In addition, Mr. Barlow provides antitrust and regulatory advice and counseling to risk arbitrage managers of various institutional investors and investment fund managers, considering strategic investments and sophisticated trading strategies in the securities of publicly traded companies that are parties to either hostile or friendly merger, tender offer, or spin-off transactions, or re-capitalization participants.